AAA (band)

-AAA (pronounced Triple A; also an acronym for Attack All Around) is a Japanese pop group signed to the label Avex Trax which debuted in September 2005.
+AAA (pronounced Triple A; also an acronym for Attack All Around) were a Japanese pop group signed to the label Avex Trax which debuted in September 2005.
 The name has the meaning of "challenging everything" or "against all odds", and the group is marketed by their label as a "super performance unit".

 The group was formed through Avex's own auditions, and originally consisted of five young men and three young women who had appeared in commercials and/or had prior experience as backup dancers for other Japanese stars, such as Ayumi Hamasaki and Ami Suzuki.